Sunday, December 22, 2024

 As procurement specialist Andrey Kostenko notes, in fact, the Ukrainian Armed Forces determined that it is impossible to increase the price per unit of goods under concluded contracts based on the results of public procurement by more than 10% in total.

 “That is, even if the price per unit increases repeatedly, then together all these increases cannot exceed 10%.
 The problem is that the vast majority of customers and participants in the public procurement market perceived this norm in such a way that the price per unit of goods could be increased several times.
-However, each of these times separately cannot be more than 10%, and in total it is clear that the increase can be more than 10%,” he comments.
+However, each of these times cannot be individually more than 10%, and in total it is clear that the increase can be more than 10%,” he comments.

 In other words, since the spring of 2020, the rules of the procurement law have been in force in Ukraine.
 Using them, you can increase the price of the product with a threshold of 10% during the transaction, depending on market fluctuations.
 But the law does not have an exact interpretation - in general or for one additional agreement.
 And this was the basis of the problem.